Wishing you all the best with exams

 Learning how to change your response to stresses can be difficult and take time, but it is worth it.
 The skills you learn to manage anxiety will help you with everything in your life, from focusing on study to succeeding in a job interview.

-Very intense periods of anxiety, sometimes called panic attacks, can include palpitations, sweating, feeling faint and more.
-Some people even think they are having a heart attack.
+Very intense periods of anxiety, sometimes called panic attacks.
 Panic attacks can by triggered by something, but some may seem to come from nowhere.
 Because panic attacks feel so scary, you can get panic attacks about getting panic attacks.

 If you feel anxiety starting to peak: